-Ingestion Considered an unlikely route of entry in commercial/industrial environments.
+Ingestion Considered an unlikely route of entry in commercial/industrial environments

-Ingestion may result in nausea, abdominal irritation, pain and vomiting.
+Ingestion may result in nausea, abdominal irritation, pain and vomiting intercellular oedema of the spongy layer (spongiosis) and intracellular oedema of the epidermis.

 Skin Contact The material may cause skin irritation after prolonged or repeated exposure and may produce a contact dermatitis (nonallergic).